NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Activator duration increased by 2 frames
   - Damage reduced slightly
   - On transition to capture state leaves sharingan mode
-- J2Y
-  - Added
-  - Requires and costs 25% meter
-  - In sharigan it does more damage and builds meter

 #### Cosmetic